 Quality control and scheduling

-Unfortunately, manufacturing equipment doesn’t always follow the model.
-More advanced sensors can detect even minute fluctuations in performance that can indicate problems with product quality or a pending malfunction.
-When that data is analyzed by intelligence built-into the equipment itself, machines can respond automatically to these minute fluctuations, adjusting as needed or taking themselves offline until a manual re-calibration can be performed.
+If a part is wearing out faster than expected, real-time edge computing can alert you to it before it becomes a bigger problem.
+When that data is analyzed by intelligence built into the equipment itself, machines can respond automatically to these minute fluctuations, adjusting as needed or taking themselves offline until a manual recalibration can be performed.

 When this intelligence is connected via an intranet to the rest of the factory or the supply chain via the internet, it can even facilitate scheduling changes to improve production flow – without the need for human intervention.
 This can help prevent recalls or delays in production.

 Let’s look at a second example where edge computing allows machines to mimic human behaviors even more closely.